UPPMAX/R-matlab-julia-HPC/docs/julia/load_run.md

       - `PDC <https://support.pdc.kth.se/doc/applications/>`_

-.. challenge:: 1b.
-Find out which versions are on your cluster from command line
+!!! example "Challenge 1b.
+Find out which versions are on your cluster from command line"

 - Use the ``spider`` or ``avail`` module commands